Awards & Honors

 Schottland Business Leadership Award

 Since 2000, the Stanley A. Schottland Business Leadership Award has recognized and helped develop American business leaders.
-It is presented annually to a Washington College senior, of any major, who has demonstrated outstanding leadership potential and academic excellence.
+It has been presented annually to a Washington College senior majoring in Business Management or minoring in Business Management, Marketing, Accounting and Finance, or Information Systems, who has demonstrated outstanding leadership potential and academic excellence.

 Johnson Internship Awards